Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems: The Traveling Salesman Problem TSP

 \section{The Traveling Salesman Problem TSP}

-The last problem to be analyzed under the Divide-and-Conquer method is the Traveling Salesman Problem TSP.
+The last problem to be analyzed under a proposed Divide-and-Conquer algorithm is the Traveling Salesman Problem TSP.
 Some graph-theory definitions are recalled in order to describe it. \begin{definition} \begin{enumerate}[(i)] \item An edge-weighted, directed graph is a triple $ G = (V, E, d) $, where $ V $ is the set of vertices, $ E \subseteq V \times V $ is the set of (directed) edges or arcs and $ d : E \rightarrow \R^{+} $ is a distance function assigning each arc $ e \in E $ a distance $ d(e) $.

 \item A path is a list $ (u_{1},...,u_{k}) $ of vertices $ u_{i} \in V $ for all $ i = 1,..., k $, holding $ (u_{i}, u_{i + 1}) \in E $ for $ i = 1,..., k - 1 $.

 \item A Hamiltonian cycle in $ G $ is a path $ p = (u_{1},...,u_{k}, u_{1}) $ in $ G $ , where $ k = \vert V \vert $ and $ \bigcup^{ k }_{ i = 1 } u_{i} = V $ (i.e., each vertex is visited exactly once except for $ u_{1} $).